wonderlang/DASH/README.md

 Are you a functional elitist?
 Are you a lazy coder?
 Do you just _love_ esolangs?
 If so, then Wonder is for you.

 Wonder is a general-purpose functional programming language influenced by countless other programming languages, especially Haskell, Lisp, and Javascript.
-Although meant to be a practical language, Wonder does contain some... golfy... syntax structures.
+Although meant to be a practical language, Wonder can become quite obfuscated at times.

 For installation/docs, visit the [wiki](https://github.com/wonderlang/wonder/wiki).